vhborges/vimrc/README.md

 ./install.sh
 ```

-If you plan to use the YouCompleteMe plugin, make sure you have the following:
+If you plan to use the YouCompleteMe plugin, make sure you have the following packages:
 - build-essential
 - cmake
 - python-dev